 Did you enjoy this recipe?
 Please leave a comment and a ⭐ star review below!

 - ¼ teaspoon sage

 - 1 veggie bouillon cube

-- Pour into a medium pot.
-Heat on the stove on medium heat.
+- Heat on medium heat.
 Bring to a simmer.

 - Let simmer for about 3 minutes, whisking frequently.